ZafirahZuraimi/Temasek-Polytechnic-Major-Project-AY-2020-2021/README.md

 There are 2 versions for the Attack Path Document.
 - 1st version: Has spelling mistakes.
-- 2nd version: I have made minor amendments such as spelling mistaskes and added an image for the final steps.
+- 2nd version: I have made minor amendments such as spelling mistakes and added an image for the final steps.